Nice, France is in a great location on the Mediterranean Sea in the French Riveria.

 It’s worth experiencing Saint Tropez for yourself.

-Aix-en-Provence is located in the Provence-Alpes-Côte d’Azur region of France and can be reached by car in under 2 hours from Nice.
+Aix-en-Provence is located in the Provence-Alpes-Côte d’Azur region of France and can be reached by car in under 2 hours making it an easy day trip from Nice.

-Aix is known as the city of fountains because they can be found on every street corner and each with their own unique character.
+Aix is also known as the city of fountains because they can be found on every street corner and each with its own unique character.

 Aix is split by a beautiful Rotunda fountain between the ‘new’ and ‘old’ city.
 The ‘old’ city is where the character and life of Aix lives.
 It’s full of narrow rues, quaint shops, and delicious cafés.

 It’s known for its honey-colored buildings and trees that line the Cours Mirabeau.
 Aix is full of light and life that is so worth experiencing in person.